New Long Leg

 New Long Leg is the debut studio album by the English post-punk band Dry Cleaning, released on 2 April 2021 through the independent label 4AD.
 It was recorded with producer John Parish between lockdowns during the COVID-19 pandemic, after having to postpone their tour in support of their EPs, Sweet Princess (2018) and Boundary Road Snacks and Drinks (2019).

 Largely retaining Florence Shaw's spoken word delivery and the post-punk style of their previous material, New Long Leg sees Shaw beginning to transition away from found texts in favour of her own written material and observations, while the band prioritised a groove-oriented sound and incorporated drum machines.
-It was widely acclaimed upon release and placed on several year-end lists, and it reached no. 4 in the UK Album Charts.
+It was widely acclaimed upon release and placed on several year-end lists, and it reached no. 4 on the UK Albums Chart.

 Background and recording

 In 2020, Dry Cleaning were on tour supporting their EPs Sweet Princess (2018) and Boundary Road Snacks and Drinks (2019).
 By early March, the band announced that they had signed to the independent record label 4AD, band members Florence Shaw and Tom Dowse quit their jobs as lecturers, and Dry Cleaning had just begun the North American leg of the tour, holding their American debut at clubs in Brooklyn, New York City.
 Shortly afterwards, however, the incoming COVID-19 pandemic caused scheduled venues to cancel, so the band returned to London.
 By that point, much of the material for what would become New Long Leg was already written and demoed, so the remainder was written during pandemic lockdown, passing around a TASCAM cassette Portastudio to record further demos and using that time to experiment and refine the lyrics.
 They began rehearsing together nearly two months later under social distancing conditions and later recorded the album in the summer with producer John Parish at Rockfield Studios in rural Wales, managing all of this between lockdowns.
 The recording sessions finished within a two-week period between July and August.